Congress Courts & Litigation Criminal Justice & the Rule of Law

 In sharp contrast to § 219’s novel prosecution, the bribery charges of which Sen. Menendez and his co-defendants, two New Jersey businessmen, were likewise convicted are a tale as old as time—or at least 3,400 years.

 Still, a considerable hurdle stands in the way of capitalizing on federal bribery statutes as a tool against foreign governments and other entities seeking to subvert the sovereignty of U.S. decision-making and the opinions of the American public: the Supreme Court.
 In McDonnell v.
 United States, decided in 2016, the Supreme Court complicated efforts to tactically utilize federal criminal law to circumscribe subversive influence efforts by severely narrowing what counted as an “official act” under all federal bribery statutes.
 In a unanimous decision, the Court found that, to count as an “official act” for the purposes of criminal prosecution, conduct must consist of a “decision or action on a question, matter, cause, suit, proceeding, or controversy” that specifically involves exercising “formal governmental power.”
 As such, arranging a meeting, contacting another official, or hosting an event, without more, would be insufficient.
 McDonnell’s restrictiveness was amplified in Menendez given Judge Stein’s aforementioned Speech or Debate order, which essentially required prosecutors to prove beyond a reasonable doubt that the senator engaged in official acts without being able to offer evidence of the precise acts McDonnell calls for.
 Nevertheless, prosecutors were able to lean heavily on McDonnell’s finding that, under the federal bribery statute, 18 U.S.C. § 201 , a public official does not actually have to make a decision or take a particular action; rather, it is sufficient that they simply agree—implicitly or explicitly—to do so.
-Indeed, an official does not even have to intend to perform the official act: they just need to agree to do so.
+Indeed, an official does not even have to intend to perform the official act: They just need to agree to do so.
 As such, a jury could find the existence of an agreement based on evidence showing that a “public official received a thing of value knowing that it was given with the expectation that the official would perform an ‘official act’ in return.”
 Prosecutors could also argue that, under McDonnell, official acts included those another official was pressured to perform by the defendant, as well as those the defendant knew or intended another official to take on the basis of the defendant’s advice.

 Changing this reality would require either overruling McDonnell and Snyder or congressionally amending the relevant statutes—neither of which appears likely, at least in the near future.
 As the Menendez defense team, which is preparing an “aggressive” appeal, is well aware, the Supreme Court has signaled its appetite for granting cert to corruption cases and constricting federal bribery law in recent terms—and a Damascene conversion in the Court’s position does not appear in the cards, especially while some sitting justices are embroiled in their own ethics scandals.
 Concomitantly, members of Congress have little incentive to fortify federal bribery law, since that could mean painting a target on some of their own backs.

-Nevertheless, prosecutors are far from hamstrung in their ability to wield federal bribery charges as an instrument of national security against foreign malign influence campaigns—regardless of whether their financiers are listed in the National Security Strategy or invited for state dinners at the White House.
+Nevertheless, prosecutors are far from being hamstrung in their ability to wield federal bribery charges as an instrument of national security against foreign malign influence campaigns—regardless of whether their financiers are listed in the National Security Strategy or invited for state dinners at the White House.

 Pushing Forward—Cautiously

 Despite the attendant challenges of the statutory tools discussed above, strategically and vigorously wielding federal criminal law is necessary to fulfill the government’s objective of pursuing a whole-of-government approach to safeguarding U.S. democratic institutions and national interests against foreign malign influence.
-In turning to the criminal code as a national security implement in this arena, however, prosecutors and the federal agents who make their work possible must balance aggressively pursuing those willing to sell out their countrymen and women to sit in the lap of luxury and their benefactors with avoiding igniting a new era of xenophobic McCarthyism that brands with suspicion any and all foreign associations.
+In turning to the criminal code as a national security implement in this arena, however, prosecutors and the federal agents who make their work possible must balance aggressively pursuing those willing to sell out their compatriots to sit in the lap of luxury and their benefactors with avoiding igniting a new era of xenophobic McCarthyism that brands with suspicion any and all foreign associations.
 Relationships with foreigners are integral to building and maintaining a society that embraces new ideas, diversity, and innovation.
 For public officials, especially those involved in U.S. diplomacy, relationships with foreigners could be foundations for breakthroughs on intractable geopolitical quagmires.

 But relationships are not built on gold bars and designer handbags and should not come at the cost of American sovereignty and security.
 In his defense, Menendez leaned heavily on the potential concern that, should he be convicted, particularly under § 219, any legislator who, for their own personal or professional reasons, closely coordinates with a foreign government—be it an ally or adversary—will have to worry about being labeled a foreign agent.
 That worry however, dissipates when innocuous coordination turns into compensated collaboration.
-Even so, considering the power with which they are entrusted by the American people, is it really too much to ask public officials to think twice before ghost writing letters for foreign governments lobbying for the release of millions in aid or sending them sensitive embassy information , regardless of whether there is a cushy payout.
+Even so, considering the power with which they are entrusted by the American people, is it really too much to ask public officials to think twice before ghostwriting letters for foreign governments lobbying for the release of millions in aid or sending them sensitive embassy information, regardless of whether there is a cushy payout.

 Ania Zolyniak is a J.D. student at Harvard Law School.
 She holds an honors bachelor’s degree in Foreign Service from Georgetown University’s Walsh School of Foreign Service.